[Updated September 9, 2021]

 To reach the jaw-dropping summit views, start by taking the Byron Reese Trail uphill along the Appalachian Trail to Blood Mountain.

 The trail guides you through rocky forest and connects with the Duncan Ridge Trail.
-There, the forest opens to reveal gorgeous views of the colorful fall foliage covering the mountain landscape.
+There, the forest opens to reveal gorgeous views of the colorful Fall foliage covering the mountain landscape.

 There and back, the hike is a total of 7.5 miles.
 But with the stellar views at the summit, it’s well worth it!